If you fall behind in the property tax payments on your home, certain things could happen that will lead to you losing the home. For example:

 In other cases, your mortgage lender may decide to advance funds to pay the delinquent taxes and then bill you for them.
 If you don’t reimburse the lender, it might foreclose your home.

 Owners of real property have to pay property taxes.
 These taxes fund various services that the government provides, such as schools, libraries, roads, and parks.
 The amount of tax due is usually based on the home’s assessed value.

 In many cases, a mortgage lender will collect property taxes as part of the monthly mortgage payment and pay the taxes on the homeowner's behalf through an escrow account.
 However, if the taxes are not collected and paid through escrow, the homeowner must pay them on his or her own.
 (Read about whether you can get rid of an escrow account and pay property taxes on your own, if you have one.)

 When the homeowner doesn’t pay the property taxes, the delinquent amount becomes a lien on the home.
-(Learn more about different types of liens and when a lien can attach to your home in Nolo’s article Types of Property Liens.)
+(Learn more about different types of liens and when a lien can attach to your home in Types of Property Liens.)

 Once there is a property tax lien on the home, the taxing authority may eventually hold a tax sale, which is like a foreclosure sale.
 Generally, there are two basic types of tax sales: tax deed sales and tax lien certificate sales.

 Tax deed sales.
 In a tax deed sale, the taxing authority sells the home outright and the purchaser gets a deed to the property.